Category: minieasternloop2017

 All Roads Lead To Memphis

 Hey Guys!!
-We spent two weeks eating in exploring the Memphis area!
+We spent two weeks eating in …I mean…exploring the Memphis area!

 The day we ate at Central BBQ a huge storm blew through Memphis.
 When we got there, it wasn’t storming yet and there were quite a few people at the outside dining area enjoying some live music.
 We opted to eat inside and boy howdy…I’m sooo glad we did!
 We’d just gotten our food when the heavens opened up and tried to blow everything outside away with rain and wind!

-We all got different things.
+We all got different things to try at Central BBQ.
 I got a smoked chicken sandwich and I have to say…it was probably one of the best I’ve had.
 I’m particular about my BBQ sauce.
-I like my sauce to have a nice smokey, savory, with a hint of sweet flavor.
+I like my sauce to have a nice smoky, savory flavor with a hint of sweetness.
 Central BBQs sauce was just that for me.
 None of us found anything to really complain about…other than the tons of other people in our way.
 It was super busy even with the storm!

 We’d just come from falling in love with the Nashville Hot Chicken so we gave Gus’s Fried Chicken a whirl.
 Guys, it was so stinkin’ good!!
 And!
 It was completely different than the Hot Chicken we got in Nashville.
 The crust was different, the spice was different…but it was still nice and juicy and full of flavor!
 You might remember at PepperFire you could choose your level of spice…you have the choice of no spice, all the way up to melt yo’ face off spice.
 At Gus’s there’s only one level and it’s not bad.
 You could tell there was spice, but it was more flavor than heat.